Consider Source Bias

 - News Gathering, where news organizations do investigative work, calling sources, researching public documents, checking and publishing facts, e.g. the getting the facts of Bernie Sanders involvement in the passage of several bills.

-- News Analysis, which takes those facts and strings them into a larger narrative, such as 'Senator Sanders an effective legislator behind the scenes" or 'Senator Sanders largely ineffective Senator behind the scenes.'
+- News Analysis, taking those facts and writing them into a larger narrative, such as 'Senator Sanders an effective legislator behind the scenes" or 'Senator Sanders is a largely ineffective Senator behind the scenes.'

 Consider Source Bias II